Frequently Asked Questions

 Unfortunately, there is no timeline for students on the priority list to be housed in a specific location or with specific roommates.
 The priority list is based on a first-come first-serve basis in addition to how many beds are open at any given time.
 Students will be contacted by the Office of Residential Life via their Stockton email, when their name has been reached on the priority list.

-It is possible to sign up for a single room; however, the only available single rooms are in Housing 2, Housing 5, and Atlantic City.
-Single residence room fees are listed on the Bursar's website.
+It is possible to sign up for a single room; however, single rooms are only available in certain housing areas.
+Single residence room areas and associated fees are listed on the Bursar's website.

-At Stockton University we typically require that all first-year freshmen reside in Housing 1, Housing 2, and Housing 3 because the Office of Residential Life promotes and values the First Year Residential Experience, to better acquaint the incoming students with Stockton University.
+At Stockton University first-year freshmen residents are provided with options to live in Kesselman Hall, Housing 1, Housing 2, and Housing 3 because the Office of Residential Life promotes and values the First Year Residential Experience, to better acquaint the incoming students with Stockton University.
 When space is limited, alternative accommodations in the upperclassman areas may be assigned.

 Residential Life does provide the opportunity for students to have roommates who they have acquaintances with.
 We cannot guarantee that all requests will be honored, however we will try to accommodate the requests to the best of our ability.